l0r3zz/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 5. **Establishment of Command**: The IC is declared early and clearly.
 "I'm taking IC" is an explicit handoff.

-**Where ICS Breaks Down for IT:**

-ICS assumes:
-- Geographically bounded incidents (a fire, a building collapse)
-- Physical response teams
-- Clear roles based on agency (fire department, police, EMS)

-IT incidents are:
-- Geographically distributed (global services, remote teams)
-- Virtual teams assembled ad-hoc
-- Role boundaries based on technical domain, not organizational chart

-Good incident management adapts ICS principles to IT reality rather than forcing IT reality into ICS structure.
 ### Anatomy of an Incident
 ![][anatomy-of-an-incident]

-Before moving further, let's get closure on some important terms around incidents.
+Before moving further, let's get closure on some important traditional  terms around incidents.

 | Acronym | Name | Definition |
 |--------|------|------------|